Glad to see you taking the first step to become a Certified Public Accountant!

-I’d like to congratulate you on making a choice to pursue a US CPA professional credential.
-Accountancy is one of the most secure, stable jobs in any economic cycles – an important consideration if you have (or about to start) a family.
+Accountancy is one of the most secure, stable jobs in any economic cycles – an important consideration as we get serious in planning our future.

 10 Steps on How to Become a CPA in USA

 1. Identify Benefits of a US CPA License